Written byAmanda Wong

 Check your Internet

-As aforementioned, poor Internet performance can lead to an extremely slow installer downloading, even a macOS Monterey download stuck.
+As aforementioned, poor Internet performance can lead to an extremely slow installer downloading, even a macOS Ventura download stuck.
 After you confirm everything is alright with Apple's support on macOS updates, you can get your hands down to check if it is the slow Internet access that stops the installer from downloading.
 You can check by saving a picture from a browser like Safari.

 To speed up the Internet speed, you can: